and Brain Sciences

 - Official test scores on the Graduate Record Examination.
 (The general test is required.
 The subject test is not required, but strongly recommended.)
 Be sure to take the exam early so that your scores arrive on time.

 - Official scores on the Test of English as a Foreign Language (TOEFL).
 This is required for international students whose native language is not English.
-A minimum of 550 is required on the paper test, 213 on the computer-based test, 80 on the Internet test.
+For the TOEFL, a minimum of 550 is required on the paper test, 213 on the computer-based test, 80 on the Internet test.
 A minimum score of 6.5 is required on the IELTS.

 - Personal Statement.
 This should be approximately 500 words and should address your rationale for attempting advanced study.
 You will upload your statement as part of the "Department Information" section of the electronic IU application (not to be confused with the "Department Questions" page).
 Be sure to include previous research experience and how you became interested in pursuing advanced training and how you feel the program at IU will guide you in that pursuit.

-All completed application materials, except the online application and electronic letters of recommendation, and, if applicable, the official electronic transcripts should be mailed to one of the following addresses, allowing plenty of time to arrive by the deadline.
+All completed application materials, except the online application, electronic letters of recommendation, and, if applicable, the official electronic transcripts should be mailed to one of the following addresses, allowing plenty of time to arrive by the deadline.

 Incomplete applications and/or items received after the deadline will not be reviewed.